Why Is Location Important In A Story?

 Think of a standup comedian, kicking off her show by just saying “I grew up in Chicago” and getting a barrage of relatable cheers from the audience.

-In fact, if you look closer Miami plays a central role in VSI’s brand narrative.
+If you look closer Miami plays a central role in VSI’s brand narrative.

 In real estate, you’ll find the “location, location, location” mantra that underscores the fact that location drives the value of a property.